grafana/plugin-tools/docusaurus/docs/create-a-plugin/develop-a-plugin/build-a-streaming-data-source-plugin.md

 Enable streaming for your data source plugin to update your dashboard when new data becomes available.

-For example, a streaming data source plugin can connect to a websocket, or subscribe to a message bus, and update the visualization whenever a new message is available.
+For example, a streaming data source plugin can connect to a websocket, or subscribe to a message bus, and then update the visualization whenever a new message is available.

 1. Enable streaming for your data source in the `plugin.json` file.